 Look & Feel → Below Form Code Editor

-In Pardot, navigate to your form, under "Look and Feel" open the "Below Form" Source code, and add the script from the link below, being sure to follow directions to replace [[domain]] with your domain and [[router_name]] with the correct router name.
+In Pardot, navigate to your form, under "Look and Feel" open the "Below Form" Source code, and add the script below.

 Paste the code in as shown here: